-- 1. Join OMRRA. - 2.
+- 1. Purchase a full-season OMRRA Competition License. - 2.
 Attend and pass the OMRRA New Racer School including classroom, on-track and written tests. - 3.
 Sign up for your first race weekend. - 4.
 Pass OMRRA technical gear and bike inspection.